 We believe in engaging students and have recently adopted Project Based Learning strategies district-wide to ensure students have opportunities to learn by doing, creating, and having authentic learning experiences.

 College Credit Plus Offerings on HS campus are expansive.
 Our dedicated staff has the credentials to allow students to gain high school and college credit while still enjoying the high school experience.
 It is not necessary to leave the building while accumulating 20 college credits.
-The option to attend the nearby community college branch is an option for students wanting more credits.
+The opportunity to attend the nearby community college branch is an option for students wanting more credits.

 Our staff has multiple opportunities for Professional Learning throughout the school year.
 The Professional Development Team has been expanding these opportunities and continues to look for ways to meet all of our staff's learning needs.
 In November, there is a two-day Fall Institute where staff has over 100 learning sessions to chose from.
 Many of the sessions are taught and led by our own staff.
-In March, there is another professional development day that is used to help our staff learn and grow.
+In March/April, there is another professional development day that is used to help our staff learn and grow.

-For more information about our curriculum, instruction, and technology, visit our CIT page.
+For more information about our curriculum, instruction, and technology, visit our CIT page

 The district has great relationships with the following: